 Compost is free dirt, people!
 Since it's going to be feeding our plants, we don't put any unwashed conventional vegetable waste in there.
 Also no cooked foods because they usually have some fat or oil in them that doesn't break down all that well.
 It can also attract even more possums or rats to the compost heap.
 I don't compost citrus peels because I've heard they add too much acid to the pile.
 Meats are also yukky out there.
 So we just add vegetable trimmings.

-Within a few months we were digging out some nice dark soil from the bottom of our outside compost pile.
+Within a few months we were digging out some nice dark soil from the bottom of our kitchen composting pile.
 We turn ours over with a shovel every few weeks.
 Well, maybe once a month.
 In between turns we just dig soil from the bottom when we want to sprinkle some next to some new transplants, or add some dirt to a bed.

 If you start reading up on it, compost can look pretty complicated.
-Kitchen compost is mostly “greens,” which are high in nitrogen.
-Apparently the perfect compost mixture also has a lot of “browns,” which are low in nitrogen.
-It gets tricky because some “brown” stuff is actually high in nitrogen, but the general rule of thumb is that “greens” are kitchen waste, and “browns” are dried up things like leaves, sticks and paper.
+Kitchen composting creates mostly "greens," which are high in nitrogen.
+Apparently the perfect compost mixture requires more "browns," which are high in carbon.
+The mix gets tricky because some "brown" stuff is actually high in nitrogen, but the general rule of thumb is that "greens" are kitchen waste, and "browns" are dried up things like leaves, sticks and brown paper.

 Here's what we learned pretty quickly:

-My lazy rule is really just to get more browns in there.
+My lazy rule for easy kitchen composting is really just to get more browns in there.
 That means we ask our suburban friends for their bags of leaves in the fall.
 We crush up the leaves and add them to the compost pile.
-If you’re urban gardening, like we are, don’t use those leaves on the curb or sidewalk, because they’re likely to have pollutants.
+If you're urban gardening, like we are, don't use your leaves from the nearby curb or sidewalk, because they're likely to have pollutants.

 When we prune things elsewhere in the garden, we stack the branches and leaves in a separate pile to let them turn brown before tossing them on the compost heap.
 It helps to break that stuff into bits as tiny as possible to speed the breakdown process.

-If you can make space for it, kitchen compost is really a win-win.
+If you can make space for it, kitchen composting is a win-win.
 It has even helped us battle common garden pests that show up in our urban garden.
 Find the perfect compost pail and let that inspire you to create your own free soil.